opeik/tekken-handbook/Basics/Movement.md

 <img class="icon" src="/assets/img/n.svg">
 <img class="icon" src="/assets/img/d.svg">
 <img class="icon" src="/assets/img/df.svg">.
-Similarly to forward dashing, crouch dashing lets you quickly approach your opponent.
+Similarly to forward dashing, crouch dashing lets you quickly approach your opponent, and will realign.
 Unlike forward dashing, you can perform character-specific crouch dash attacks by pressing a button while crouch dashing.
-Mishima's have access to the Hellsweep and Electric Wind God Fist from a crouch dash.
+Mishima's, for example, have access to the powerful Hellsweep and Electric Wind God Fist from a crouch dash.
 You cannot block while crouch dashing.

 ## Run
 To run, input